 Look up the word “change” in the dictionary, and you just might redirected to see “Chief Marketing Officer.”
 As if the role of the Chief Marketing Officer isn’t big enough, the responsibilities of the modern CMO continue to evolve and broaden.
 All you have to do is look at a typical Chief Marketing Officer job description.
 Ten years ago, I wrote a Chief Marketing Officer job description in maybe 400-500 words.
 Of course, that older Chief Marketing Officer job description made little or no reference to ecommerce, social media, the proliferation of consumer touch points, the fragmentation of customer segments, the customer journey, evolving distribution models, the “voice of the customer”, the list goes on and on.
 The most recent “Performance Profile” I wrote exceeded 700 words (I prefer Performance Profiles over job descriptions, which focus more on defining superior performance and less on required skills), and even that was after serious editing.
-The demands on marketing leaders are enormous, and it takes many talents to be a top achiever: Results-driven, analytical, strategic yet still hands-on, a creative problem solver, excellent communication skills, strong collaboration skills, high personal integrity, a confident decision maker, strong leadership skills are among the many characteristics and personal attributes that I see listed most often on a corporate Chief Marketing Officer job description.
+The demands on marketing leaders are enormous, and it takes many talents to be a top achiever: Results-driven, analytical, strategic yet still hands-on, a creative problem solver, technically proficient, excellent communication skills, strong collaboration skills, high personal integrity, a confident decision maker, strong leadership skills are among the many characteristics and personal attributes that I see listed most often on a corporate Chief Marketing Officer job description.

 Other qualities that receive much less ink on a Chief Marketing Officer job description are emerging to be as equally important, and I have used a somewhat singular approach to identify some of them to help prep my executive-level marketing candidates for that all important first-round interview.
 Over the past several months, I’ve set side time each week to reach out to the CEO’s, Presidents and private equity owners who have hired my highest level marketing candidates- all of whom were at the VP level or higher- to learn about the successes as well as challenges that my candidates have experienced as their organization’s top marketing boss.
 But I took it a step further.
 I contacted only those clients who had hired my candidates at least 3 years ago.
 This adds time to the equation– in this case, at least several years worth.
 By then, the CEO or President will have had plenty of time to observe first hand the traits that stood out in contributing most to the chief marketer’s successes.
 As you might expect, the owners and business leaders pointed to many of the bullet items that you and I see on a typical Chief Marketing Officer job description.
 But many noted four areas in particular that were not written into their own Chief Marketing Officer job description which emerged over the years as key factors that led to the marketer’s success.
 No surprise, they had nothing to do with requisite skills and experience (which many Chief Marketing Officer job descriptions dwell way too much on).